wikimedia/pixel/README.md

 To add a skin or extension that isn't currently supported:

 1) Add it to the [repositories.json](repositories.json) file
-2) Make Pixel rebuild its code volume by running `./pixel.js clean`.
+2) Make Pixel rebuild its code volume by running `./clean.sh`.
 This will destroy every container, image, volume, network associated with Pixel so they can be rebuilt.
 3) Configure the extension or skin in [LocalSettings.php](LocalSettings.php).